Best Defense: Plot

 Back in 1982, Cooper is contacted by Jeff who tries to obtain the DYP plans.
 The FBI, knowing that Cooper took credit for somebody else's work, forces him to act as bait for Jeff in a set-up operation.
 The set-up nearly fails - Jeff is killed during a gun battle, and Cooper himself is shot.
-Realizing his mortality while being put on an ambulance, Cooper confesses to Clair (Shaver), an attractive co-worker, that he stole the DYP.
-This triggers an angry response from Clair and also from his wife Laura (Capshaw) who, arriving on the scene, realizes that Cooper has been cheating on her.
+Realizing his mortality while being put on an ambulance, Cooper confesses to Clair Lewis, an attractive co-worker, that he stole the DYP.
+This triggers an angry response from Clair and also from his wife Laura who, arriving on the scene, realizes that Cooper has been cheating on her.
 Surviving the bullet, Cooper receives even worse news from a co-worker: the DYP-gyro he claimed credit for will not work, because it will cause overheating in the WAM, another critical component, crippling the tank's fire control and, in a combat situation, dooming the tank.

 The film reaches its climax in a sequence weaving between 1982 when a more conscientious Cooper, having recovered, confronts his employers about the flaws in the DYP, while in 1984, Landry attempts to fire the main gun while under attack by an Iraqi gunship.
-As had been predicted, the DYP causes failure in the WAM, suggesting that Wylie's protest was ignored.
+As had been predicted, the DYP causes failure in the WAM, suggesting that Cooper's protest was ignored.

 Instead, the camera cuts to the innards and shows that the DYP has been redesigned according to an idea that Cooper had in 1982 while fixing one of his son's toys.
 The redesign works, enabling the tank's air defense rockets to launch and destroy the Iraqi gunship.
 The film ends with Cooper and Landry as heroes in their respective jobs.